“The natives in the Amazon worshipped it.

 The acting is sublime.

 Just like in “Crimson Peak“, again Del Torro delivers a visually overwhelming spectacle.
 The used images are at times magical and atmospheric.
 Elisa’s residence and the colorful advertising posters made by the neighbor.
-The cinema complex and the ice cream bar that exhale the atmosphere of the 1960s.
+The cinema complex and the ice cream bar that exhales the atmosphere of the 1960s.
 The military complex that looks sterile and metallic, full of obscure secrets and where less attractive experiments are carried out.
 It all looks perfect and breathtaking.
-And such quality needs of course high quality acting.
+And such quality needs, of course, high-quality acting.
 This sublime acting is taken care of by renowned actors.
 Sally Hawkins is as enchanting as her salted new friend.
 And even though there is no sound coming out of her mouth, she knows how to grasp you by using her highly expressive facial expressions.
-Michael Shannon was also briliant as the dominant and cruel government agent who (with apparent pleasure) tests his taser on our fishy guy.
+Michael Shannon was also brilliant as the dominant and cruel government agent who (with apparent pleasure) tests his taser on our fishy guy.
 He’s a pervert whose sexual urges go into overdrive when the partner stays silent during the act.
 No wonder his hormones go haywire after seeing (and not hearing) Elisa.
-Finally, kudos for Richard Jenkins and Octavia Spencer.
+Finally, kudos to Richard Jenkins and Octavia Spencer.